Connect with others who understand.

 2. Ask Your Doctor About Adjusting Dosages

-Although pain management helps improve quality of life, certain pain medications or their dosage may make fatigue worse.
-If you believe that your pain medication may be making you more tired, talk to your doctor to see if the dosage or type of medication can be changed to lessen your fatigue while still managing your pain.
+Pain management can also help you improve your quality of life.
+However, certain pain medications may make fatigue worse.
+If you believe that your pain medication may be making you more tired, talk to your doctor.
+Find out if the dosage or type of medication can be changed to lessen your fatigue while still managing your pain.

 3. Take Care of Your Mental Health